uwcirg/truenth-portal/README.rst

     $ nosetests

-Alternatively, run a single modules worth of tests, telling nose to not supress standard out (vital for debugging) and to stop on first error:
+Alternatively, run a single modules worth of tests, telling nose to not suppress standard out (vital for debugging) and to stop on first error:

 .. code:: bash